Updated January 11, 2023Reading Time: 3 minutes

 If you didn’t get permission to use their name, company or any part of their testimonial, respect their wishes.
 If you did get permission, great.
-Be sure you’re clear with how and where the customer testimonial will appear (website, marketing brochure, etc.) “Fake it ‘til you make it” simply doesn’t apply in this situation.
+Be sure you’re clear about how and where the customer testimonial will appear (website, marketing brochure, etc.) “Fake it ‘til you make it” simply doesn’t apply in this situation.
 Like lying about a reference on your CV, a fake customer testimonial could blow up in your face.

 The most effective testimonials break down the story into smaller components.
 Well-crafted endorsements grab the audience’s attention so they want to read more.
 Client references should be parsed out into rotating quotes or bullets on the home page’s sidebar so prospects see how fabulous you are wherever they happen to navigate while visiting your website.